Soyuz T-10: Mission highlights

 Fifth expedition to Salyut 7.
 Visited by 6th and 7th expeditions.
 The three-person Mayak crew entered the darkened Salyut 7 station carrying flashlights.
 The cosmonauts commented on the burnt-metal odor of the drogue docking unit.
 By 17 February 1984, Salyut 7 was fully reactivated, and the cosmonauts had settled into a routine.
 Physician Oleg Atkov did household chores and monitored his own health and that of his colleagues, who conducted experiments.
 During the previous year a fuel line on the station had ruptured.
 Kizim and Solovyov carried out three EVAs to try to fix the problem during the mission.

+Spacecraft location

+The Soyuz T-10 descent module is on display at the Nehru Planetarium in New Delhi, India, along with the spacesuit of Rakesh Sharma.